 Unfortunately, this can result in the prosthesis becoming heavy and uncomfortable.
 Ptosis correction can help the ocularist make the prosthesis smaller and more comfortable.

 When dealing with congenital ptosis, if the child has no significant ptosis where it is affecting visual information before the age of 6, then a correction can be done at a later time when it’s more of an aesthetic decision.
-If the ptosis is affecting vision before the age of 6, ptosis surgery can be performed to insure better visual development.
+If the ptosis is affecting vision before the age of 6, ptosis surgery can be performed to ensure better visual development.
 Consultation with a pediatric ophthalmologist is recommended to confirm the visual condition and ongoing management.

 Ptosis in children is often from a poorly developed levator muscle that can not lift the eyelid.
 In such cases of congenital ptosis, children would need a frontalis sling procedure at a young age so that proper, unobstructed vision can also develop.
 Children can also find it easier to adapt to raising their eyelids with the frontalis (eyebrow) muscle at a younger age than those who have a frontalis sling procedure in their teens or as adults.